 In Mode 5, the duty cycle of the PWM outputs and the resolution of the PWM outputs are individually programmable.
-The maximum resolution of the PWM output is eight bits.
+The maximum resolution of the PWM output is 8 bits.

-The output resolution is set by the PWM1L and PWM1H SFRs for the P1.0 and P1.1 outputs respectively.
-PWM0L and PWM0H sets the duty cycles of the PWM outputs at P1.0 and P1.1, respectively.
+The output resolution is set by the PWM1L and PWM1H SFRs for the P1.0 and P1.1 outputs, respectively.
+PWM0L and PWM0H set the duty cycles of the PWM outputs at P1.0 and P1.1, respectively.
 Both PWMs have the same clock source and clock divider.

-Mode 6: Dual RZ 16-Bit Σ-Δ DAC
+Mode 6: Dual RZ 16-Bit Σ - Δ DAC

-Mode 6 provides a high speed PWM output similar to that of a $\Sigma$ - $\Delta$ DAC.
+Mode 6 provides a high speed PWM output similar to that of a Σ - Δ DAC.
 Mode 6 operates very similarly to Mode 4.
-However, the key difference is that Mode 6 provides return to zero (RZ) $\Sigma$ - $\Delta$ DAC output.
-Mode 4 provides non-return-to-zero $\Sigma$ - $\Delta$ DAC outputs.
-The RZ mode ensures that any difference in the rise and fall times will not affect the $\Sigma$ - $\Delta$ DAC INL.
-However, the RZ mode halves the dynamic range of the $\Sigma$ - $\Delta$ DAC outputs from 0- $\Delta$ VDD to 0- $\Delta$ VDD/2.
+However, the key difference is that Mode 6 provides return to zero (RZ) Σ - Δ DAC output.
+Mode 4 provides non-return-to-zero Σ - Δ DAC outputs.
+The RZ mode ensures that any difference in the rise and fall times will not affect the Σ - Δ DAC INL.
+However, the RZ Mode halves the dynamic range of the Σ - Δ DAC outputs from 0- Δ AV{DD} to 0- Δ AV{DD}/2.
 For best results, this mode should be used with a PWM clock divider of 4.

-If PWM1H is set to 4010H (slightly above one quarter of FS) then typically P1.1 will be low for three full clocks ( $3 \times 80$ ns), high for half a clock (40 ns) and then low again for half a clock (40 ns) before repeating itself.
+If PWM1H is set to 4010H (slightly above one quarter of FS) then P1.1 will typically be low for three full clocks (3×80 ns), high for half a clock (40 ns) and then low again for half a clock (40 ns) before repeating itself.
 Over every 65536 clocks, the PWM will compromise for the fact that the output should be slightly above one quarter of full scale by leaving the output high for two half clocks in four every so often.

 For faster DAC outputs (at lower resolution), write 0s to the LSBs that are not required with a 1 in the LSB position.
-If, for example, only 12-bit performance is required, write "0001" to the 4 LSBs.
-This means that a 12-bit accurate $\Sigma$ - $\Delta$ DAC output can occur at 3 kHz.
-Similarly, writing 00000001 to the 8 LSBs gives an 8-bit accurate $\Sigma$ - $\Delta$ DAC output at 49 kHz.
+If, for example, only 12-bit performance is required, write 0001 to the 4 LSBs.
+This means that a 12-bit accurate Σ - Δ DAC output can occur at 3 kHz.
+Similarly, writing 00000001 to the 8 LSBs gives an 8-bit accurate Σ - Δ DAC output at 49 kHz.